marcwitasee/mpcs-53014-final-project/README.md

 serlialize and deserialize through thrift.
 I opted for a bit more flexiblity by importing the CSV files directly to HDFS.

-The master dataset for 311 service requests reside at `/inputs/mtrichardson/311Calls/311historical.csv`.
-The master dataset for crime data resides at `/inputs/mtrichardson/crimeData/crimeHistorical.csv`.
+On HDFS, the master dataset for 311 service requests reside at `/inputs/mtrichardson/311Calls/311historical.csv` and the master dataset for crime data resides at `/inputs/mtrichardson/crimeData/crimeHistorical.csv`.

 ## Section II: Creating Batch Views in Hive